mlwelles/objective-c-style-guide/README.md

 ## Variables

 Variables should be named as descriptively as possible.
-Single letter variable names should be avoided except in `for()` loops.
+Single letter variable names should be avoided except in `for()` loops, and even then with the caveat that not much is gained by using "i" when "index" is much more readable.
+Particularly in cases of nested loops, where instead of using nested single letter identifiers like "i" "j" "n", instead using variable names that indicate the level of the nested scope they represent.

 Asterisks indicating pointers belong with the variable, e.g., `NSString *text` not `NSString* text` or `NSString * text`, except in the case of constants.